Cosmological FLRW phase transitions and micro-structure under Kaniadakis statistics: Modified Friedmann equations

-As can be seen, the reduced EoS (\ref{reduceseos}) is independent of the parameter $K$.
-However, the critical values are depending on the parameter $K$.
+The present of a stiff matter content, is quite relevance, because this situation can be possible (hypothetically speaking), only in the first stages of the Universe's evolution \citep{Banks:2008ep,Chavanis:2014lra}.
+Therefore, this information allows us to determine what values for the parameter $K$, are plausible to explore thermodynamics phenomena under this hypothetical scenario, following the recent studies \cite{Luciano:2022knb,Hernandez-Almada:2021aiw} about constraints imposed over $K$ due to observational data.

-Finally, to close this section, we are going to provide the corrected MS energy.
+Finally, we will provide the corrected MS energy to close this section.
 To achieve this aim, one can proceed in two equivalent ways, that is, i) using $E=\rho V$ or ii) by integrating the UFL (\ref{UFL}).
-First, this relation is valid since we are dealing with a spherical system, where the volume of the reservoir coincides, in this case, with the physical volume $V$ (the thermodynamic volume).
+First, this relation is valid since we are dealing with a spherical system, where the volume of the reservoir coincides, in this case, with the physical volume $V$ (the thermodynamics volume).
 Of course, this assumption was considered in deriving the corrected Friedmann field equations \cite{Lymperis:2021qty,Sheykhi:2023aqa} from the UFL (\ref{UFL}).
 In the second case, the UFL can be expressed as

 The former provides

 Expanding around $K$, the above expression provides

 this result also can be obtained from (\ref{ufl1}) inserting the expanded expression of (\ref{kani1}) and performing the algebraic steps.
 In the limit $K\rightarrow 0$, the expression (\ref{ufl1}) reduces to MS energy corresponding to an entropy $S=A_{\text{AH}}/4$.